-Ulster pushed for the winning score and crossed the line twice, Johnny McPhillips and Aaron Cairns both having their efforts disallowed, before Busby chased down a kick ahead to seal the win with a score in the darkest corner of the pitch.
+Ulster pushed for the winning score and crossed the line twice, McPhillips and Aaron Cairns both having their efforts disallowed, before Busby chased down a kick ahead to seal the win with a score in the darkest corner of the pitch.

-Ulster A: Jack Owens, David Busby, Callum Patterson, Rory butler, Rob Lyttle, Johnny McPhillips, Jonny Stewart, Tommy O’Hagan, Adam McBurney, Tom O’Toole, Peter Browne, Matthew Dalton, Clive Ross, Aaron Hall, Greg Jones (C).
+Ulster A: Jack Owens, David Busby, Callum Patterson, Rory Butler, Rob Lyttle, Johnny McPhillips, Jonny Stewart, Tommy O’Hagan, Adam McBurney, Tom O’Toole, Peter Browne, Matthew Dalton, Clive Ross, Aaron Hall, Greg Jones (C).
 Replacements: Zack McCall, Eric O’Sullivan, John McCusker, Marcus Rea, Aaron Cairns, Dave Shanahan, Angus Kernohan.

 The result see’s Ulster A in second place in Pool 5 of the British and Irish Cup.
-However, the scheduled game between Scarlets PS and Cornish Pirates was postponed yesterday and will be played today (Monday) at Talbot Athletic Ground, Aberavon., kick off 17:15.
+However, the scheduled game between Scarlets PS and Cornish Pirates was postponed yesterday and will be played today (Monday) at Talbot Athletic Ground, Aberavon.
+Kick off 17:15.